top of page

 • Reweaving means you build for continuous alignment, not just generation.

 The Industrial Revolution told one story: machines replaced craftspeople, speed won, quality suffered, and craft disappeared.
 The AI Revolution can tell a different one.
-Through the concept of reweaving, we can marry human skill with the power of AI, and instead of replacing expertise, we can amplify it.
+Through the concept of reweaving, we can marry human skill with the power of AI.
+Instead of replacing expertise, we can amplify it.
+This time, speed and craft don't have to be opposites.

 A black and white hand holding colored strands of yarn.
 On the left, they're a tangle.
 On the right, they are untangled

+This requires a fundamental shift in how we think about building software in the AI era.
+We need to move from asking “How fast can we generate?” to “How do we maintain quality as we generate?”
 Reweaving is that shift.
 It’s a human-centered practice using AI augmentation to continuously align software with evolving standards.
-Where the machines eliminated skilled craftspeople, reweaving empowers creators.
+Where machines eliminated skilled craftspeople, reweaving empowers creators.
 Where mechanization made craft knowledge irrelevant, AI augmentation of human skills makes it scalable.

-The art of reweaving
+The Art of Reweaving

 Reweaving is a new paradigm: human expertise defines quality, and augmented systems maintain it at the pace and scale of AI.

-Instead of manually auditing components one-by-one, the designer can guide systematic alignment of the overall experience.
+For Designers: The design system expertise still defines outcomes.
+What changes is the capacity to maintain it.
+Instead of manually auditing components one-by-one, designers can guide systematic alignment of the overall experience.
 AI finds every mismatch.
 Refinements can be validated, edge cases handled, and product experience judgment calls made.
-But decisions can now apply across hundreds of components, not just the few that there is time to fix.
+Decisions can now apply across hundreds of components, not just the few that there is time to fix.
+When token systems evolve, everywhere they’re used can be updated at once.
+When you improve accessibility patterns, you can refine every component using old patterns.
+Design expertise becomes more valuable because it can finally apply at codebase scale.

-Instead of refactoring component-by-component, the engineer can guide systematic alignment of code.
+For Engineers: Architectural knowledge still defines technical implementation.
+What changes is the capacity to maintain it.
+Instead of refactoring component-by-component, engineers can guide systematic alignment of code.
 AI identifies pattern violations.
 Refactoring can be validated, complex cases handled, and technical judgment calls made.
 Decisions apply across the entire codebase, not just files touched this sprint.
+When new patterns are established, the old ones can be found everywhere they exist.
+When optimizations improve, the improvements apply everywhere.
+Technical expertise becomes more valuable because it can finally be applied at system scale.

+For Product Leaders: Understanding users and quality still defines “good.”
+What changes is the ability to ensure consistent delivery.
 Instead of hoping teams interpret standards correctly, there is visibility into where alignment breaks.
 AI surfaces deviations.
 Prioritization can be based on true user value.
 The quality bar can guide alignment work.
+Not through heroics or hope, but through systematic, expert-guided refinement.
+Product expertise becomes exponentially more powerful.

 If we build tools only for generative AI, we repeat history: